lsst-sqre/safir/docs/user-guide/uws/write-backend.rst

 You will then need to install the backend worker code and its prerequisites so that it's suitable for use as an arq worker.

 The backend worker image must have a suitable Python 3.11 or later with Pydantic_ and structlog_.
-On top of this, install the safir-arq PyPI package, which contains just the portions of Safir required to talk to arq and create a backend worker.
+On top of this, install the safir-arq PyPI package, which contains just the portions of Safir required to talk to arq and create a backend worker, and the safir-logging PyPI package, which contains the code to configure structlog.

 Finally, install your application, but without its dependencies.
 This will ensure the worker code and the models it uses are available, but will not require all of the application dependencies such as Safir and FastAPI to be installed.